-In 2017 a third species of Dendronotus was identified, Dendronotus europaeus.
+In 2017 another species of Dendronotus was identified, Dendronotus europaeus.
 Like D. frondosus and D. lacteus this nudibranch is common in shallow waters in northern seas.

 Dendronotus frondosus means leafy black tree.
 The nudibranch feeds on hydroids and from them obtains nematocyst stinging cells which it uses for defence from predators.

 The photos were taken in the Isle of Man by Tim Nicholson.
 The nudibranchs are found in the British Isles, on both the Atlantic and Pacific coasts of the United States and Canada, northwards into the Arctic and south as far as France.